West Yellowstone Fly Fishing

 The park has thirteen native fish species including

-Fantastic float and deep-water trout fishing is available a short drive from West Yellowstone.
-Hebgen Lake is located just nine miles northwest and offers something for everyone.
-Bring your inner tube, belly boat, canoe, kayak, inflatables, or sail, power, or fishing boat out to the lake and enjoy a day on the water.
-Several marinas offer docks, as well as convenient boating (including rentals) and fishing supplies readily available for rental or purchase.
+In addition to fly-fishing, float and deep-water trout fishing is available a short drive from West Yellowstone.
+Hebgen Lake is located just nine miles northwest of the park and offers something for everyone.
+Non-fishing aficionados can bring inner tubes, canoes, kayaks, and inflatables, or sail, power, or fishing boats out to the lake and enjoy a day on the water.
+Several marinas offer docks, as well as boating and fishing supplies readily available for rental or purchase.

 Fishing permits are available at all ranger stations, visitor centers, and Yellowstone General Stores, which are conveniently located near prime Yellowstone fishing areas and offer full lines of fishing tackle, groceries, and more.